RTEMS/rtems-docs/cpu_supplement/m68xxx_and_coldfire.rst

 Processor Initialization
 ------------------------

-The address of the application’s initialization code should be stored in the first vector of the EVT which will allow the immediate vectoring to the application code.
+The address of the application's initialization code should be stored in the first vector of the EVT which will allow the immediate vectoring to the application code.
 If the application requires that the VBR be some value besides zero, then it should be set to the required value at this point.
-All tasks share the same MC68020’s VBR value.
+All tasks share the same MC68020's VBR value.
 Because interrupts are enabled automatically by RTEMS as part of the context switch to the first task, the VBR MUST be set by either RTEMS of the BSP before this occurs ensure correct interrupt vectoring.
 If processor caching is